After starring as a player, Scott Hazelton has gone down a different path to success as a coach.

-He followed up that performance with averages of 28.2 points and 12.2 rebounds per game in his senior year before a stress fracture in his left foot cut his season short.
+He followed up that performance with of 28.2 points and 12.2 rebounds per game in his senior year before a stress fracture in his left foot cut his season short.

-Despite his injury, Hazelton was named a McDonald’s All-American and committed to continue his playing career at UConn under legendary Coach Jim Calhoun.
+Despite his injury, Hazelton was named a McDonald’s All-American and committed to continue his playing career at UConn under legendary coach Jim Calhoun.

 The next chapter of Hazelton’s basketball life wasn’t as smooth as those final two high school years.
-Hazleton came back quickly from the stress fracture in his foot to participate in the McDonald’s All-American game before going to Storrs.
+Hazelton came back quickly from the stress fracture in his foot to participate in the McDonald’s All-American game before going to Storrs.

 Unfortunately, his injury followed him.